zvirja/git-sync-creation-date/Readme.md

 ## Options

-Run the tool with `--help` or just `-h` flag to see possible options.
+Run the tool with `--help` or just `-h` flag to see the possible options.